-For a while my go-to camera strap has been the Blackrapid series of straps, in particular the BlackRapid RS Sport strap (this has since been replaced with the Sport Breath strap).
+For a while my go-to camera strap has been the BlackRapid series of straps, in particular the BlackRapid RS Sport strap (this has since been replaced with the Sport Breathe strap).
 I’ve used this for carrying my Nikon D500 with anything from a 35mm prime lens all the way up to my 150-600mm Sigma.

 Enter the Capture V3.